 I am Experiencing a Life Event

-When you enroll in benefits your benefit elections remain in effect to the end of the plan year, which is the current calendar year.
-You will not be able to make any changes until the Open Enrollment period unless you experience a qualified life event and the benefit change is consistent with the event.
+After enrolling in benefits, your benefit elections remain in effect until the end of the plan year, which is the current calendar year.
+You will not be able to make any changes to your benefits until the next Open Enrollment period unless you experience a qualified life event.
 In most cases, unless otherwise noted, you have 30 days from the date of the event to make a change to your benefits.

-The following is a list of life events that may enable you to change your benefit elections, as well as guidance of what other steps might be helpful when having such an event.
+The following is a list of qualifying life events that may enable you to change your benefit elections, as well as guidance of what other steps might be helpful when having such an event.

 What I Need to Do When...